Categories: FoodFood NewsRecipes

 Pickled Herring

 Ah, the pickled herring!
 A staple on the Midsummer, Christmas, Easter, any table really.
-Do Swedes even like herring, or are we just eating it for the sake of tradition?
-Thankfully, you can go the easy route here and click home a few jars of herring from Amazon, or you can make your own.
-We found a recipe from honest-food.net for you brave souls out there.
+We found a recipe from honest-food.net for you brave souls out there, but you can also go the easy route and click home a few jars of herring from Amazon, or check out the large selection of herring at Swedishness.
+We’re especially curious about the Limited Edition: Asian Fusion Herring from ABBA.

 Surströmming

 Pickled herrings evil cousin.
-Look, we’re not saying you have to.
-But if you are celebrating outdoors, is it really Swedish midsummer without opening a container of surströmming, effectively striking out your family and friends for a good couple of minutes?
-If you are indoors, don’t bother unless you are willing to repaint the walls in your house.
+Look, we’re not saying you have to, but is it really a Swedish midsummer without surströmming?
+Effectively striking out your family and friends for a good couple of minutes is the best way to start a party.
+Fair warning – if you are indoors, don’t bother unless you are willing to repaint the walls in your house.

 Meatballs